 Norwegian Peoples Aid were approached but were not interested.

-Should a small-grants fund be established in Chin State, the study-team is able to offer recommendations for fund-facilitation.
+Should a small-grants fund be established in Chin State, the study team is able to offer recommendations for fund-facilitation.
 Potential facilitators were not approached during the study.

 Annex D. LIFT CSO consultation topic list – areas of inquiry - June 2015